Why China Matters

 This is a discrete and unique effort, different from other China undertakings in Australia in that it is independent, is not tied to any institution, and is focused exclusively from a policy perspective on China’s rise and how it matters to Australia.

-We also aim to support young Australian foreign policy experts focused on China, who are versed in Mandarin and committed to assessing China’s policies.
-We are currently hiring a Research Assistant.
-We also seek new interns.
+We also strive to support young Australian foreign policy experts focused on China.
+Our team welcomes interns, especially China proficient Australians who are versed in Mandarin and wish to learn about policy-making and Australia-China relations.

-The Third National Meeting of China Matters was convened in Sydney on 7 April 2016.
-Held in partnership with The University of Sydney Business School, the meeting brought together senior figures from business, policy and academia for off-the-record discussions of Australia-China relations.
-Participants formulated policy recommendations for the Australian government on each of the session topics.
+The Fourth National Meeting was convened in Perth on 22 September 2016.
+Held in partnership with the Perth US Asia Centre, the meeting brought together senior figures from business, policy and academia for off-the-record discussions on Australia-China relations.
+Participants formulated policy recommendations for the Australian government on each of the section topics.